 At the same time, Phillips searched for new talent that had some of the black recording artists’ blues and soul.
 Randomly, Phillips asked Keisker to invite Elvis back to record with two local musicians, guitarist Winfield “Scotty” Moore, and upright bass player Bill Black.
 Phillips was still unimpressed.

 That is until Presley took his guitar and launched into a 1949 blues number, Arthur Crudup’s “That’s All Right.”

 A Star Is Born

-Three days after the session, a famous DJ started playing the song on his show.
+A famous DJ started playing the song on his show three days after the session.
 It created such a buzz that listeners would call to ask who the singer was.
-The listeners’ interest reached a stage where the song keeps playing on repeat for hours on the show.
+The listeners’ interest reached a stage where the song repeatedly played for hours on the show.

 According to popular belief, listeners assumed Elvis was black.
 No one believed that a white recording artist created the new sound.
 During interviews on the radio, Philips would have to ask Presley various questions to confirm to the audience that he was indeed white and not black.

 Phillips had found what he was searching for.

 The End of Elvis Presley and Sun Records